-Combining simple data collection tools, geo-spatial analysis, and local stakeholder expertise can be used to develop targeted solutions to improve EPI service delivery in urban slums.
+Combining simple data collection tools, geo-spatial analysis, and local stakeholder expertise can help develop targeted solutions to improve the Expanded Programme on Immunisation service delivery in urban slums.

 However, three activities in combination can form a basis for improving services in slums:

 - Combine basic technology with local expertise to map slums: Data is often limited on the location, shape, and size of urban slums.
 However, basic smartphones with GIS functionality can rapidly collect this data.
 In Addis Ababa, it took four people ten days to map and locate all 88 slums in the city, with the support of four government health workers.
 Policy-makers now know the number, size and location of slums for the first time, and can use this information to improve services.

 - Use simple surveys to understand challenges: There is typically a lack of Information on specific issues facing populations in urban slums.
 Simple surveys can be used to collect data during brief visits to slums, and then inform evidence-based decision-making on how to improve service delivery.
 In Addis Ababa, our small team used a mobile application to survey 355 mothers in ten days.
 The resulting analysis revealed issues and challenges, previously unknown, that are now being addressed.